ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/gameplay/input/gamepadinput.markdown

 This block of code first connects to two different events: `ButtonDown` and `ButtonUp`.
 These events will be sent whenever a button on the Gamepad has been either pressed or let go, respectively.
 If it is the B button, `OnButtonDown` or `OnButtonUp` will run.
 A short example of this functionality: an attack charges as long as a button is held down; the attack is then used when the button is released.

-NOTE: **Using Triggers in Zero Engine** By looking at the options that come up by typing `Buttons.` into a ZilchScript, one may notice that neither of the Xbox 360 Triggers are options.
+NOTE: **Using Triggers in Zero Engine** By looking at the options that come up by typing `Buttons.` into a NadaScript, one may notice that neither of the Xbox 360 Triggers are options.
 This is because they return a Real instead of a `boolean`.
 While this excludes them from sending any Events, it also allows them to be used as pressure sensitive buttons, as can be seen below in the Vibration section.

  ### Flicking